ClintKan/microblog_VPC_deployment/README.md

 ## <ins> OBJECTIVE</ins>

-While in workload 3, it was about manually deploying a webapp (plus doing unit testing) using a Jenkins multibranch CI/CD pipeline, in this workload 4, we structure out the cloud infrastructure; from VPCs, availability zones, nat gateway, VPC peering CIDR blocks, subnets, route tables to  and
+While in workload 3 (see snippet of it here), it was about manually deploying a webapp (plus doing unit testing) using a Jenkins multibranch CI/CD pipeline, in this workload 4, we structure out the cloud infrastructure; from VPCs, availability zones, nat gateway, VPC peering CIDR blocks, subnets, route tables.

-t in an already elcome to Deployment Workload 4!
-In Workload 3 We shifted to infrastucture provisioned by us and learned about what goes into deploying an application.
-That was hardly an effective system though.
-Let's build out our infrastructure a little more.

-Be sure to document each step in the process and explain WHY each step is important to the pipeline.

 ## Instructions